 - It provides traders with potential buy and sell signals.

-Weaknesses of Commodity channel index
+Weaknesses of the Commodity Channel Index

-- Because it is an unbound oscillator indicator the overbought and oversold levels are subjective;
+- Because it is an unbound oscillator indicator, the overbought and oversold levels are subjective;

-- Since it measures the price relative to the average mean price it cannot account for relevant news which could affect the price;
+- Since it measures the price relative to the average mean price, it cannot account for relevant news which could affect the price;

 - It is difficult to estimate the stop-loss points using the CCI indicator.